Analgesia Standard Treatment Guidelines for Rats

 Examples:

-- Minor surgical procedures (e.g. small skin incisions, small biopsies, intracranial injections through small drill sites with no tissue undermining)
+- Minor surgical procedures (e.g., small skin incisions, small biopsies, intracranial injections through small drill sites with minimal tissue undermining, subcutaneous implants with minimal tissue undermining)

 3. Moderate Pain